dkmcculloch/findmyiphone/README.md

 # icloudfinder
 Python script to determine current location of icloud device, and alert when changes are made from specified locations.
 Tested as of Jan 2016.
 Requires using curl and create a credentials json file to logon to icloud.com.
 Will loop through all Apple devices.
+To run it yourself.
+Determine your GPS co-ords using google maps and update the homelat, homelong variables.
+Update TO and mail addresses to be notified.